Waukesha Suspect Reportedly Identified As Black Man After Deadly SUV ‘Attack’ At Wisconsin Parade - NewsBreak

 Yet another tweet claimed that Brooks also performs as a rapper under the name Mathboi Fly.
 As apparent proof, the tweet linked to a music video allegedly starring Brooks rapping.
 A red Ford Escape — the same kind of vehicle allegedly used in the Waukesha Christmas parade incident — is featured prominently throughout the video.

-This is a developing story that will be updated with additional information as it becomes available.
+This is a developing story that will be updated with additional information.

+Waukesha Suspect Reportedly Identified As Black Man After Deadly SUV ‘Attack’ At Wisconsin Parade was originally published on newsone.com